 Mykonos in 4-5 days

-With 4-5 days on Mykonos, you can take to the seas, and experience the island from a different vantage point.
-A half-day cruise will give you a new perspective on Mykonos’s expansive beaches and craggy coves, its colorful ports and gleaming whitewashed towns.
-You can also combine it with a stop on Delos, and add in a quick visit to neighboring Rhenia, a largely uninhabited island the caretakers of Delos live along with several goat farmers, and where the beaches are just as spectacular as those on Mykonos but untouched and largely empty.
+With four to five days on Mykonos, you can take to the seas and experience the island from a different vantage point.
+A half-day cruise will give you a new perspective on Mykonos's expansive beaches and craggy coves, its colorful ports, and gleaming whitewashed towns.
+You can also combine it with a stop on Delos and add in a quick visit to neighboring Rhenia, a largely uninhabited island the caretakers of Delos live along with several goat farmers and where the beaches are just as spectacular as those on Mykonos but untouched and largely empty.

 You can also take more time to delve into Mykonos nightlife, leaving the entire night open for visits to some of its best-known clubs, but earmark the following morning for rest and recovery.
 Cavo Paradise on Paradise Beach is perhaps the island's most beloved open-air club, with EDM parties set against spectacular sea-and-sand backdrops, while Skandinavian Bar and Club is set right in the midst of Mykonos town, with its own open-air dance floor and patio.
 Sleek indoor spots like Void and funky lounges like Astra round out the mix, with plenty of smaller gay clubs and cocktail bars making the island a welcoming spot for everyone.

-Read here for how to incorporate a visit to Mykonos into a 2-week trip.
+Read here for how to incorporate a visit to Mykonos into a two-week trip.